Perth and Kinross Council: Political control

+Leadership

+The role of provost is largely ceremonial in Perth and Kinross.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The leaders since 1996 have been:

+Composition

+Following the 2022 election, and subsequent by-elections and changes of allegiance up to June 2025, the composition of the council was:

+The next election is due in 2027.

 Elections

-General elections to the council are held on a four-year cycle.
+Elections to the council are held every five years.
 The most recent poll was held in 2022, on Thursday 5 May.
 The next local election will be held in 2027.

 As a result of the Local Governance (Scotland) Act 2004 and the recommendations put forth by the Local Government Boundary Commission for Scotland, there are twelve wards within the Perth and Kinross council area.
 The 2007 general election was the first to use the single transferable vote system of election and multi-member wards, each ward electing three or four councillors.
 This system was introduced as a result of the Local Governance (Scotland) Act 2004, and is designed to produce a form of proportional representation.

-Political composition

-The council is currently led by a minority SNP administration following from the 2022 Perth and Kinross Council election.
+Wards

+Premises

+The council meets and has its main offices at 2 High Street in Perth, on the corner with Tay Street, which had been built in 1901 as the headquarters of General Accident.
+The main public enquiries reception is at the nearby Pullar House at 36 Mill Street, which was formerly the business premises of J. Pullar and Sons.
+The council also uses the former Municipal Buildings on High Street, completed in 1881 for the old burgh council of Perth.
+It also has area offices in Auchterarder, Blairgowrie, Crieff and Pitlochry.